MikeRogers0/MikeRogersIO/source/blog/2019-06-08-when-to-use-jsonb-columns-in-rails.html.md

       locale: 'en'
     }

-The main temptation for doing is it allows for adding values, without a migration & with gems such as [activerecord-typedstore](https://github.com/byroot/activerecord-typedstore) this can be easy to work with.
+This is usually done in an attempt to normalise data to avoid N+1 queries, which is good & gems such as [activerecord-typedstore](https://github.com/byroot/activerecord-typedstore) make this process fairly manageable.

-However, I've found querying against this data unreliable, e.g.
+However, I've found querying against this data can be unreliable, e.g.

      User.where("settings @> ?", { dark_mode: true }.to_json) }

 If the event the User model hadn't been saved since a new field in the JSON was added, this could return in incorrect number.

-A better approach would be to add a migration for a field called `settings_dark_mode`.
+A better approach would be to add a migration for a field called `settings_dark_mode` with a default of `true` or `false`.
+While visually not as lovely, it does make for more reliable querying.

-## So what should you store in a JSONB field?